-The Race to Reskill: Why We Need a Global Reskilling Revolution by 2025
+The Race to Reskill: A Global Reskilling Revolution is needed by 2025

 According to the World Economic Forum’s Future of Jobs report, since 2020 the workforce has been automating faster than anticipated.
-It’s thought that Covid-19 accelerated this and that this is likely to lead to 85 million jobs being displaced.
+The Covid-19 pandemic likely accelerated this.
+Approximately 85 million jobs have been displaced in recent years.
 However, 97 million new jobs are expected to be created in technology fields.

 We need a global reskilling revolution by 2025

 The World Economic Forum have also reported that almost 50% of their workforce will require significant re- and upskilling.
 By 2025, it’s predicted that analytical thinking, creativity, and flexibility will be among the most desired skills by employers who are looking to hire.
-However, flexibility will remain just as much as an important requirement when it comes to searching for a new job as hybrid working is here to stay.
 Although, a key focus will remain on digital and technological skills as the workforce is likely to digitalise and automate further.

 Although many business leaders are gaining awareness of the rapidly growing scale of the task that ahead, this has had yet to translate into much significant action.

-The rise of artificial intelligence has been looming for a while, with the latest AI bot, ChatGPT proving to be a huge disruptor for many.
+The rise of artificial intelligence has been looming for a while, with OpenAI’s ChatGPT becoming one of the biggest user-friendly and widely used AI Chatbots to date, it’s proving to be a huge disruptor for many.

 OpenAI introduced the long-form question-answering AI – ChatGPT, which answers complex questions conversationally.